-It allows a lower tariff rate on imports of a given product within a specified quantity and period
+• It allows a lower tariff rate on imports of a given product within a specified quantity and period

-Note: If your goods are 'at risk', to claim the lower tariff you must first check the quota period availability using the respective commodity code and the quota order number in the TARIC (if there is no availability for the period, then the higher quota-rate will apply).
+Note: If your goods are 'at risk', to claim the lower tariff you must first check the quota period availability using the respective commodity code and the quota order number in the TARIC (if there is no availability for the period, then the TRQ cannot be used).
 See the example in the screenshot below.